Update Sept 2013

 Known areas with corroding bolts

-- Cuba, Dominican Republic and ALL of the Caribbean islands and coastal areas
+- Cuba, Dominican Republic and ALL of the Caribbean islands.
+Inland areas are not immune.

-- Sicily, Kalymnos, Sardinia, Calanques and many Mediterranean areas
+- Sicily, Kalymnos, Sardinia, Calanques and most Mediterranean areas

 - Philippines, Viet Nam, certain Australian areas and many SE Asian areas.